bumbeishvili/d3-coding-conventions/README.md

 ```

 ## scales
-scales are one of the main parts of d3.js, so it deserves to have own group
+Scales are one of the main parts of d3.js, so it deserves to have own group

 ```javascript
 /*##################################   SCALES  ####################################### */